joracine/MTBWiki/PROGRESS_LOG.md

 - `src/examples/` - Sample data and regional examples
 - `EXECUTION_PLAN.md` - Comprehensive implementation plan (updated with GraphQL + docs)
 - `PROGRESS_LOG.md` - This file (updated with new decisions)
-- `README.md` - Project overview (updated with GraphQL architecture)
+- `README.md` - Project overview (updated with GraphQL architecture and testing workflow)
 - `docs-config.md` - **NEW**: Complete documentation and GraphQL integration strategy
 - `.gitignore` - **NEW**: Configured for proper documentation tracking
 - `src/types/normalized-models.ts` - **NEW**: Normalized data model with enumerations and foreign keys